How to watch Game of Thrones season 8, episode 6 online - stream the finale from anywhere

 Game of Thrones season 8, Episode 6: when and where?

-The sixth and final episode of Game of Thrones aired in the US on HBO on Sunday, May 19 at 9pm ET, 6pm PT and is now available to watch on catch up.
+The sixth and final episode of Game of Thrones aired in the US on HBO on Sunday, May 19 and is now available to watch on catch up.

 Due to the pesky business of time zones, that could have been some less than comfortable viewing times for some.
 Those in the UK for example had to stay up until 2am to catch the finale of the show live.